Qumulo/docs/supermicro.md

 | Bottom row            | 2 (eth5), 1 (eth4) | Back end   | Communication between nodes |

 ### Connecting the Power
-**Important:** Make sure that the voltages for both power supply units (PSUs) are the same (for example, both at 115 V or both at 208 V).
+{% include important.html content="Make sure that the voltages for both power supply units (PSUs) are the same (for example, both at 115 V or both at 208 V)." %}

 After you connect your 100 Gbps ports, connect power to the node.
 There are two power sockets on the back of your node.
 To maximize redundancy, connect each PSU to a separate power supply or power distribution unit (PDU).